Programs

 Stems for CO2 Program

-Applications closed on 8 March 2024 with three successful landowners receiving a portion of $442k in grant funding.
+Applications closed in March 2024, with three successful landowners awarded a share of $442,000 in grant funding.

 Trees on Farms Program

-(Integrated Farm Forestry Demonstration Sites Program Round 2)
+(Integrated Farm Forestry Demonstration Sites – Round 2)

-The Trees on Farms program was facilitated by Private Forests Tasmania to support farmers in the establishment of new commercial trees on farms preparing for a carbon-neutral economy.
+The Trees on Farms Program, delivered by Private Forests Tasmania, supported farmers to establish new commercial tree plantings that contribute to a carbon-neutral economy.

-The right trees in the right place can increase farm productivity, improve water efficiency and water quality, improve the carbon balance, protect the land for future, and create high-value timber products.
+Planting the right trees in the right place can boost farm productivity, improve water use and quality, enhance carbon outcomes, protect the land for future generations, and produce high-value timber.